zhaobaoping/test/BUMO_ATP_Standard.rst

 Purpose
 --------

-ATP is aimed to provide interfaces for applications to issue, transfer and issuing additional tokens on BUMO.
+ATP is aimed to provide interfaces for applications to issue, transfer and issue additional tokens on BUMO.

 Attributes of Tokens
 ---------------------